October 26, 2025

 Native Multi-Format Support Consolidates Tools

 The best visual workspaces support every content type natively.
 PDFs render with OCR text extraction.
 Videos play directly on canvas.
-Images, documents, and web pages all live together without requiring separate applications.

 Everything you need for research and collaboration exists in one unified workspace.
 No more downloading files, opening separate viewers, or managing content across multiple apps.